CompanyPCI Pest Control

 The Washington SBDC is a network of more than 35 expert business advisors working in communities across the state to help entrepreneurs and small business owners start, grow or buy/sell a business.
-The SBDC center in Olympia is supported by and co-located with the Center for Business and Innovation at South Puget Sound Community College where Jennifer Dye is the center director.
+The SBDC center in Olympia is supported by and co-located with the Center for Business and Innovation at South Puget Sound Community College.

 “It’s truly an honor to assist veterans like Matt Purcell as they grow their business from a one-person operation to a thriving small business of value,” said Duane Fladland, state director of the Washington SBDC.
 “Businesses like PCI Pest Control, with its focus on doing the right thing for customers and employees, make our communities better.”